Activate, Monitor, and Troubleshoot a Flow

 Activate a Flow

 After you’ve tested the flow to your satisfaction, you’re ready to activate it using your production data.
-First, swap out each of your existing test connections with a newly created production connection, and then activate the flow.
-Activating the flow enables it to run and perform the expected integration tasks between ServiceNow, Salesforce, and Slack.
+First, swap out your existing test connections with newly created production connections, and then activate the flow.
+Activating the flow enables it to run and perform the expected integration tasks between Salesforce and Jira.

 Follow these steps to activate a flow.

-- Click Edit in the Sync Service Cases - ServiceNow to Salesforce to Slack flow.
+- Click Edit in the Sync NTO Org Cases with Jira Issues flow.

-- In step 1 of the flow, click the ellipsis icon, and then select Change Connection.
+- In step 1 of the flow, click the ellipsis icon, and then click Change Connection.